SendRounds

 What is .40 S&W?

-.40 S&W (Smith & Wesson) was designed in 1989–1990 as a deliberate compromise.
-The FBI had adopted 10mm Auto after the 1986 Miami Shootout — the deadliest day in FBI history, where two agents were killed in a firefight that exposed the inadequacy of .38 Special revolvers.
+.40 S&W (Smith & Wesson) was designed in 1989-1990 as a deliberate compromise.
+The FBI had adopted 10mm Auto after the 1986 Miami Shootout — the deadliest day in FBI history, where two agents were killed in a prolonged firefight that exposed the inadequacy of .38 Special revolvers against determined opponents wearing body armor.
 But 10mm at full power proved too much for many agents to handle, and the Bureau was downloading loads to reduce recoil.
-Those downloaded loads barely outperformed 9mm in a much larger frame.
+Those downloaded loads barely outperformed 9mm, delivered in a much larger frame that a significant portion of agents couldn’t shoot well.

-Smith & Wesson and Winchester’s solution: take the 10mm case, shorten it by 7mm, reduce pressure slightly, and load it to specs that matched the downloaded FBI 10mm loads.
-The result fit in a 9mm-framed pistol with minimal modification.
-The .40 S&W was born in January 1990, and it moved from announcement to production in six months — one of the fastest cartridge-to-market timelines ever.
+Smith & Wesson and Winchester solved the problem by shortening the 10mm case by 7mm, reducing pressure slightly, and loading it to specs that matched the FBI’s downloaded 10mm loads.
+The result fit in a standard double-stack 9mm-framed pistol with minimal modification.
+The .40 S&W was announced in January 1990 and hit production in six months, one of the fastest cartridge-to-market timelines in the industry’s history.

 In 2014, the FBI announced it was switching back to 9mm.
-The reasoning was extensively documented: ballistic testing showed modern 9mm JHPs performed comparably to .40 S&W in terminal effectiveness, while 9mm offered higher capacity, lower recoil (enabling faster accurate follow-up shots), and lower cost for training.
-The FBI published a lengthy technical memo supporting the decision.
+The reasoning was documented in a detailed technical memo: modern 9mm JHPs performed comparably to .40 S&W in terminal effectiveness under FBI protocol testing.
+9mm offered higher capacity, lower recoil (enabling faster accurate follow-up shots), and meaningfully lower cost for training.
+Agents shot better with 9mm.
+Better shooting matters more than a marginal energy advantage.

-Most agencies followed.
-The institutional shift was decisive enough that .40 S&W stopped being specified in new department RFPs.
-Glock production of .40 models slowed significantly.
+Most agencies followed. .40 S&W stopped appearing in new department RFPs.
+Glock production of .40 models slowed.
+The institutional shift was decisive and fast.

 .40 S&W vs. 9mm: the honest accounting